Iannetta homers in 7th, Rox beat D’backs 6-2 on rainy night

 MOVES

 Arizona selected the contract of right-hander Stefan Crichton from Triple-A Reno and optioned righty Jimmie Sherfy back to Reno.
-Crichton got the final out in the eighth.
+Crichton got the final out in the seventh.

 UP NEXT